yTpo1/dotfiles/commands_and_guides/vim_stuff.md

 Press the letter m to bring up a menu that will allow you to quickly add, move, copy, and delete nodes (or files).
 So, for example, if I want to create a new html file within a particular directory, I can type ma newfile.html.

 ## Tagbar
+Installed with pacman.
 Start tagbar
 > :Tagbar

+## Vim-airline
+Installed with pacman.